captainhorsepower/dotfiles/README.md

 turns out I like hyper.
 It's a terminal (electron app), uses webGL.
 And js allows for really fun stuff within terminal!

 TODO:
+1. install docker (and automate it).; `brew install --cask docker`
+1. use dotbot profiles and separate osx startup-config from other stuff...
 1. add scripts to eject (other) macos volumes on startup
     - better: don't mount them when disk plugged in.
-1. install docker (and automate it).; `brew install --cask docker`
 1. create backup (with rsync backup)
     - Documents
     - how to restore backup?
     - (research) add launch agent for backup when disk is connected (like time machine)
     - alfred settings (requires powerpack to change folder, but can try to sync app support folder...)
-1. use dotbot profiles and separate osx startup-config from other stuff...
-1. ~~mackup~~ is just symlinking tool
-1. alfred
-    - minimal config for alfred
-    -  ~~disable spotlight indexing~~ sptlight is required by alfred :( https://www.alfredapp.com/help/troubleshooting/indexing/spotlight/

 1. still manual :(
+    - basic vscode settings:
+        - close editors instead of windows
+        - font size
+        - autosave
     - alfred:
         - appearence -> help -> hide icon from menu bar
     - safari -> view -> show status bar (cmd + /)